Faculdade de Medicina da Universidade Federal de Minas Gerais: Research and Scientific Production

 Adolescent Health; and Microbiology of the Digestive System.

 Faculty and departments

-The UFMG School of Medicine is composed of eleven departments and has 411 faculty members.
-The faculty has 243 (59%) PhD-level professors, 85 (21%) on MA level, and 83 (20%) specialists.
+The UFMG Faculty of Medicine is composed of eleven departments and has 411 faculty members.
+The faculty has 243 (59%) PhD-level professors, 85 (21%) at the MA level, and 83 (20%) specialists.
 In 2006, 51 (12.4%) of these specialists were pursuing better qualifications.

-The UFMG School of Medicine faculty take part on intense and complex university activities in teaching, research, extension, and administration.
-The majority (232 or 56% in 2006) are on an exclusive work regimen for the university and are not to be employed elsewhere.
+The UFMG Faculty of Medicine faculty take part in teaching, research, extension, and administration.
+The majority (232 or 56% in 2006) is on an exclusive work regimen for the university and are not to be employed elsewhere.
 A significant number of professors are employed in the partial regimen, and thus keep their activities in the health systems.